In 2048, a new tile gets placed on the board after each move from the user.

 = note: this error originates in a derive macro (in Nightly builds, run with -Z macro-backtrace for more info)

-So we end up with this set of derive
+So we end up with this set of derives on our Position.

 #[derive(Debug, PartialEq, Copy, Clone)]